BlockstreamResearch/bip-frost-dkg/README.md

-If a recovering party (see [Backup and Recovery](#backup-and-recovery)) cannot (re-)obtain confirmations, this simply means they should stop using the threshold public key going forward, e.g., stop sending additional funds should to addresses derived from it.
+If a recovering party (see [Backup and Recovery](#backup-and-recovery)) cannot (re-)obtain confirmations, this simply means they should stop using the threshold public key going forward, e.g., stop sending additional funds to addresses derived from it.
 (But, in contrast to the bad example laid out above, it will still be possible to spend the funds, and even recovered participants can participate in signing sessions.)